odinuv/web/slides/database-tech/slides.md

 )
 {% endhighlight %}

-- If you delete a person, you probably want to delete their contacts too.
+- If you delete a person, you probably want to delete his contacts too.
-- When deleting from `person` table `id_person=2`, contacts depending on that row will be deleted too.
+- When deleting from the `person` table `id_person=2`, contacts depending on that row will be deleted too.
 </section>

 <section markdown='1'>